adamcaudill/gztxt/README.md

 Documentation on the API exposed by `libgztxt` is coming soon.

+####Compatibility

+`.gztxt` files are standard `.gz` files, and can be extracted  or created with the `gzip` utility.
+There are no changes to the file format, the `gztxt` tools are intended to simplify a specific use-case for Windows users.

 ####Credits

 Special thanks to those that have helped or provided resources: